stolostron/multicluster-global-hub/doc/README.md

 #### Local compliance status sync job

   At 0 o'clock every day, based on the policy status and events collected by the manager on the previous day.
 Running the job to summarize the compliance status and change frequency of the policy on the cluster, and store them to the `history.local_compliance` table as the data source of grafana dashboards.
-Even if the job runs once a day, it can also run multiple times within the day without changing the result.
 Please refer to [here](./how_global_hub_works.md) for more details.

 #### Data retention job